MichaelCampbell-on3001/stickynotes/README.md

 ## HTML Layout

-In the below screenshot you can see I started with boilerplate HTML and added a deiv to house the entire app.
+In the below screenshot you can see I started with boilerplate HTML, added links to my CSS and Javascript folders and added a div to house the entire app.

 ![HTML-Layout](HTMLLayout.png
 )

 ## CSS Layout

+I decided early on that a grid layout would work best for this application.
+As the sticky notes are added they snap into the grid an align with existing and new notes.

 ![Grid Layout](APP-CSS-Layout.png)

-## Javascript Finctionality
+## Javascript Functionality

+In additional to having the user's saved notes persist through a browser refresh, I also wanted to provide the user with the options to create, edit and delete a note.
+Below I will breakdown how I did this.

 ![alt text](image.jpg)